codio/site/source/docs/education/teachers/classes/class-students.html.md

 A newly created class will not yet have any students, so you should add some from this screen.
 You can enter the Codio user name or a part of their full name within the Add Student search field.

+You can remove students by pressing the 'X' next to any existing students.